riscv-admin/vector/minutes/2023/2023-11-27/README.md

 ## IMF Task Group Proposal
 - We submitted the TG proposal document to Earl and Krste.
 - Krste had some technical comments.
-I suggested to move them to TG work, but he may want to resolve them before TG is formed.
-- Did not hear back from Earl.
+He agreed that they can be addressed by the TG.
+- Earl also had some technical comments.
+Jose proposed to address them in the TG.
+Waiting for reply.
+- Rafael, Jose, and Abel working on the next steps for TG formation.

 ## Profiles for RISC-V matrix extensions
 - AI/ML profile: fp32, fp16?, bfloat16, fp8, int16?, int8, int4?, int2?, boolean?